The Allergen Remover line of air purifiers is the most popular series of portable floor units by Honeywell.

 When comparing and contrasting the various models in the Allergen Remover series, you’ll find that each unit contains these powerful features:

-- Activated Carbon pre-filter serves to protect the True HEPA filter from larger particles, which increases its life span, and also reduces odors caused by cooking, pets, mold and smoke
+- Activated Carbon pre-filter serves to protect the True HEPA filter from larger particles, which increases its life span, and also reduces odors caused by cooking, pets, mold and smoke.
+(See our post on what is an activated carbon filter.)

 - 5 year warranty